wimpomp/tiffwrite/README.md

                     tif_b.save(np.random.randint(0, 10, (32, 32)), c, z, t)

 ## Tricks & tips
-- The order of feeding frames to IJTiffFile is unimportant, IJTiffFile will order de ifd's such that the file will be opened as a correctly ordered hyperstack.
+- The order of feeding frames to IJTiffFile is unimportant, IJTiffFile will order the ifd's such that the file will be opened as a correctly ordered hyperstack.
 - Using the colormap parameter you can make ImageJ open the file and apply the colormap. colormap='glasbey' is very useful.